Chia-Network/chia-docs/docs/05block-validation/block_rewards.md

 ## Reward claims
 In most cryptocurrencies, the creator of a block pays themselves based on the _current_ block reward.
 In Chia, there is a slight difference -- block rewards are paid in a _future_ block, depending on whether the farmer's block is a transaction block or not.

-Option 1: If the farmer's block is a transaction block, the farmer will get paid on the next transaction block Option 2: If the farmer's block is not a transaction block, the farmer will get paid on the next transaction block after the next transaction block (next next).
+* Option 1: If the farmer's block is a transaction block, the farmer will get paid on the next transaction block.
+* Option 2: If the farmer's block is not a transaction block, the farmer will get paid on the next transaction block after the next transaction block (next next).

 Fees are also paid at the same time.
 Let's say a farmer creates a transaction block with 4.9 XCH of outputs, but 5 XCH of inputs (excluding reward claims).
 In this case, they will receive the remaining 0.1 XCH as a fee, plus their block reward, for a total of 2.1 XCH, in the next transaction block.